MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-deactivate-guide.md

 # Deactivate a guide

-If a guide is out of date or no longer needed, you can deactivate it.
+If a guide is out of date or you want to keep operators from accessing it, you can deactivate it.

 1. On the **Home** screen, right-click the guide you want to deactivate.